-Overall, 2019 had a positive performance from all of its underlying portfolio's, both fixed income and equity showed improvement from the prior year.
-Equity portfolios showed results ranging from +21.56% to +30.88%, while the fixed income results ranged from +2.87% to +8.73%.
-Overall, the results show much better performance in all portfolio's from the previous program year.
-Overall it was a very good year from an investment perspective.
+Overall, 2020 had a positive performance from all of its underlying portfolio's except one, both fixed income and equity showed improvement from the prior year.
+Equity portfolios showed results ranging from -0.61% to +20.99%, while the fixed income results ranged from +.88% to +7.74%.
+The results show worse performance in all portfolio's from the previous program year.
+Overall it was a decent year from an investment perspective.

-In 2019, the returns on the underlying funds in the Plan were quite a bit higher than the returns we saw in 2018, with all funds showing positive returns.
-The annual returns ranged from +2.87% in the DFA 2-year Global Fixed Income Portfolio to a high of +30.88 in the Vanguard Total Stock Market Index Plus Fund.
+In 2020, the returns on the underlying funds in the Plan were generally lower than the returns we saw in 2019, with all funds showing positive returns with one exception (DFA US Large Cap Value).
+The annual returns ranged from +-0.61% in the DFA US Large Cap Value Portfolio to a high of +20.99 in the Vanguard Total Stock Market Index Plus Fund.

 Treasurer Fitzpatrick's office is responsible for monitoring the relative performance of each of the underlying investment alternatives versus an established benchmark.
 This effectively measures the contribution that the investment manager's expertise has on participants' returns.
-During calendar year 2019, both absolute returns and relative performance were positive with a couple exceptions to relative performance.
-All of the underlying portfolios performed as expected or slightly below benchmark, with 3 of the DFA funds underperforming enough to warrant WATCH list status during 2019.
+During calendar year 2020, both absolute returns and relative performance were positive with a couple exceptions.
+All of the underlying portfolios performed as expected or slightly below benchmark, with 3 of the DFA funds underperforming enough to warrant WATCH list status during 2020.
 While index funds are expected to be at or slightly below benchmark, depending on the extent to which they stray from exact matching of the index, actively-managed funds are expected to exceed those benchmarks.
-All Watch List funds from 2019 have been removed from WATCH.
+All Watch List funds from 2020 have been removed from WATCH.